StoqMA meets distribution testing: with easy witnesses

-Could we extend \Cref{prop:cStoqMA-in-MA} from a classical witness to a probabilistic witness $\sum_{s_i} \sqrt{D(i)} \ket{s_i}$ with a polynomial-size support\footnote{Such witnesses are clearly easy witnesses, but not all easy witnesses have polynomial-bounded size support. }?
-Notice that the crucial equality $\bra{+}^{\otimes n_+}\ket{R} = \innerprod{R}{R}$ utilized in \Cref{prop:cStoqMA-in-MA} does not hold anymore, we need \textit{an efficient evaluation algorithm} calculating $D(i)$ given an index $i$.
-Moreover, we have to calculate each coordinate's contribution on the acceptance probability \textit{separately}, so the accumulated additive error is still supposed to be inverse-polynomial, which indicates the support size of this probabilistic witness is \textit{negligible} for some polynomial.

-In addition, the proof of \Cref{prop:cStoqMA-in-MA} immediately infers the \textit{precise variant} of $\StoqMA$ with classical witnesses, where the completeness-soundness gap is exponentially small, is equal to $\mathsf{PreciseMA}$.
+The proof of \Cref{prop:cStoqMA-in-MA} immediately infers the \textit{precise variant} of $\StoqMA$ with classical witnesses, where the completeness-soundness gap is exponentially small, is equal to $\mathsf{PreciseMA}$.
 However, the proof of \Cref{thm:eStoqMA-in-MA} no longer works for precise scenarios, indicating that $\StoqMA$ with classical witness seems not interesting.

-\paragraph{Classical witness is not optimal for any $\StoqMA$ verifier. } By combining $\StoqMA_1\subseteq \MA_1$ and the gadget in the proof of \Cref{proposition:simulating-Z-meas-by-X}, we could construct a $\StoqMA_1$ verifier such that a classical witness is optimal.
+Furthermore, it is not hard to see that classical witness is optimal for $\StoqMA_1$ verifier\footnote{By combining $\StoqMA_1\subseteq \MA_1$ and the gadget in the proof of \Cref{proposition:simulating-Z-meas-by-X}, we could construct a $\StoqMA_1$ verifier such that a classical witness is optimal. }.
 However, it does not mean that a classical witness is optimal for \textit{any} $\StoqMA_1$ verifier.
-In fact, \Cref{proposition:StoqMA-classical-witness-not-optimal} below provides a simple counterexample.
+In fact \Cref{subsec:StoqMA-classical-witness-not-optimal} provides a simple counterexample by considering an identity as a verifier.
+However, this impossibility result is unknown for easy witness yet.